compassd/dcompass/README.md

 # dcompass
 ![Automated build](https://github.com/LEXUGE/dcompass/workflows/Build%20dcompass%20on%20various%20targets/badge.svg)
 Your DNS supercharged!
-A high-performance DNS server with rule matching/DoT/DoH functionality built-in.
+A high-performance DNS server with freestyle routing scheme support, DoT/DoH functionalities built-in.

 # Features
-- Fast (~760 qps)
+- Fast (~2500 qps in wild where upstream perf is about the same)
 - Fearless hot switch between network environments
 - Freestyle routing rules that are easy to compose and maintain
 - DoH/DoT/UDP supports